JeremiasBarolo/AngularCalculator/README.md

 ## About

-Its a simple Angular Calculator made from scratch.
-Just to Practice some angular basics.
+It's a simple Angular calculator created from scratch, just to practice some basic Angular concepts.